Fallback Image!

 Jennifer Mattox

 Jennifer Hester Mattox is a writer who saw a dream come true when she was hired in 2004 as the Carnegie Center’s Development Director—and then in 2023, found herself pursuing a new dream of leading the Center as Executive Director.
 She brings with her a life-long career of working for nonprofits in multiple capacities, including fundraising, programming, marketing, and volunteer management.
 As a writer and avid reader, she has a passion for the literary arts.
 In addition to coordinating and emceeing the Kentucky Great Writers series, she also teaches writing workshops and seminars–in the center, at outreach sites such as central Kentucky public libraries, and online.
 She is a member of the Association of Fundraising Professionals Bluegrass Chapter and previously served nine years on their board.
 Jennifer is a two-time Kentucky Foundation for Women artist enrichment grantee and is currently working on a novel.
+In 2024, Jennifer was proud to be commissioned as a Kentucky Colonel for her work in the literary arts.

-Holly Sanders
+Holly Farthing

-Holly Sanders joined the Carnegie Center team in March of 2022 as Tutoring Associate and Rental Coordinator.
+Holly Farthing joined the Carnegie Center team in March of 2022 as Tutoring Associate and Rental Coordinator.
 Holly was promoted to Tutoring Director in April 2023.
 Holly is a Lexington native and previously enjoyed completing an internship with the Carnegie Center in 2012.
 She has a Bachelor of Arts in Psychology and Spanish from the University of Evansville.
 She also has a Masters of Social Work from the University of Kentucky and is licensed as a Certified Social Worker.

 Holly has always enjoyed working with kids, both through spending her summers as a counselor at Bluegrass Christian Camp and through working as a foster care therapist.
 She is excited to be a part of the tutoring program and get to know the tutors and kids who come to the Carnegie Center.